microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_SetFunctionBreakpoints" class="anchor"></a>:leftwards_arrow_with_hook: SetFunctionBreakpoints Request

-Sets multiple function breakpoints and clears all previous function breakpoints.
+Replaces all existing function breakpoints with new function breakpoints.

-To clear all function breakpoint, specify an empty array.
+To clear all function breakpoints, specify an empty array.

-When a function breakpoint is hit, a 'stopped' event (event type 'function breakpoint') is generated.
+When a function breakpoint is hit, a 'stopped' event (with reason 'function breakpoint') is generated.

 ```typescript
 interface SetFunctionBreakpointsRequest extends Request {